jbouwh/omnikdatalogger/README.md

 # tarif.0002 = normaal

 [dsmr.term1]
-# Plant the DSMR meter is asscoiated with
+# Plant the DSMR meter is asscoiated with, optional
-plant_id = 123
+# plant_id = 123
 # Mode of DSRM terminal.
 Can be tcp or device (default device)
 # mode = device
 # Serial port to which Smartmeter is connected via USB.
 For remote (i.e., ser2net) connections, use TCP port number to connect to (i.e., 2001).